allanverasce/geneessencegui/README.md

 ```
 - Windows: Right-click on the executable and select "Run as administrator".
 This ensures the software has the necessary permissions to access system resources, preventing execution errors and enhancing compatibility with dependencies.

-## Dataset Model
+## 3. Dataset Model
-<p align="justify">For GeneEssenceGUI to function correctly, the dataset shown in Figure 1 must be in CSV (Comma-Separated Values) format.
+<p align="justify">For GeneEssenceGUI to function correctly, the dataset must be in CSV (Comma-Separated Values) format.
 This format organizes data into rows and columns, each representing a data instance and containing a characteristic gene variable.
 To simplify data preparation, we provide a processing script that converts your files into the format the software accepts.</p>
 <p align="center">
 <img src="screenshots/figure3.jpeg" alt="Logo" width="600" height="500" />
 </p>

-## Main Window
+## 4. Main Window
 <p align="justify">When you start running the software, the GeneEssenceGUI main window appears below.
 The window contains a welcome message and a brief description of the tool's main features, along with information about the partners involved in the project.
 To start using the software, click the "Start" button.</p>

 <p align="center">
 <img src="screenshots/mainW.png" alt="Logo" width="800" height="600" />
 </p>

-## Analysis Type Selection Window
+## 5. Analysis Type Selection Window
-The next window shows the user the types of analysis available in the tool, as shown in Figure 3.
+The next window shows the user the types of analysis available in the tool.
 At this stage, the user can choose between three analysis options, depending on their needs: training, prediction or ensemble.
 - **Training:** During the training process, the machine learning model is trained using a data set.
 During this step, the model analyzes the data provided to identify patterns and learn how to make predictions based on them.
 - **Prediction:** Prediction is the phase in which a previously trained model is used to analyze new data.
 Based on the knowledge acquired during training, the model concludes, in this case, the classification of essential genes in unknown data.
 - **Ensemble:** Ensemble refers to an advanced technique in which multiple machine learning models are combined to improve the performance of the resulting model and thus the evaluation metrics.
 This approach reduces the risk of overfitting and makes the model more robust.
 By combining different analysis methods, a more reliable performance is ensured.